ai-traders/ide/README.md

  Idefiles.

 ## Why
-1. For Continuous Integration: this moves out your project requirements from CI agents and workstation too.
-As a result CI agent does not even need mono, ruby, rake, chefdk, etc. It never needs to execute those commands locally.
+1. To move out a project requirements from CI agents and workstation.
+ As a result, CI agent does not need mono, ruby, rake, chefdk, etc.
+ It never needs to execute those commands locally.
  Instead it will always spin-up docker container or vm and run commands there.
 This means:
  * no need to update CI agent deployment whenever your project environment changes
  * CI agent needs only docker daemon and client, ide installed and secrets